Conditions We Treat Inclide, but are not Limited to the Following:

 Acoustic neuromas are benign tumors that originate from the nerves that serve hearing and balance.
-These benign tumors can often present with hearing loss, ringing in the ear, and occasionally they can present with more serious symptoms such as hydrocephalus, which is an impairment in the circulation of the flow of fluid in the brain.
+These benign tumors can often present with hearing loss and ringing in the ear.
+Occasionally, they can present with more serious symptoms such as hydrocephalus, which is an impairment in the circulation of the flow of fluid in the brain.
 Dr. Ghosh had the privilege of doing specialized training in the surgical management of acoustic neuromas with Dr. William Hitselberger.
-Dr. Hitselberger is a pioneering neurosurgeon who has the greatest experience in the operative management of acoustic neuromas in the history of man with over 6,000 acoustic neuromas performed by him during his tenure at the House Ear Clinic.
-Dr. Ghosh had the privilege on scrubbing on over 100 cases with both Dr. Hitselberger and Dr. John Diaz Day during his time at the House Ear Clinic.
+Dr. Hitselberger is a pioneering neurosurgeon with the greatest experience in the operative management of acoustic neuromas in the history of man with over 6,000 acoustic neuromas performed by him during his tenure at the House Ear Clinic.
+Dr. Ghosh had the privilege of scrubbing on over 100 cases with both Dr. Hitselberger and Dr. John Diaz Day during his time at the House Ear Clinic.
 Dr. Ghosh brought that experience to the skull base team of Senta Clinic in San Diego.
-The current tools in the management of acoustic neuroma include microsurgical resection, stereotactic radiosurgery with CyberKnife or Gamma Knife, and simple observation as a certain percentage of acoustic neuromas do not grow in a patient’s lifetime.
+The current tools to manage include microsurgical resection, stereotactic radiosurgery with CyberKnife or Gamma Knife, and simple observation as a certain percentage of acoustic neuromas do not grow in a patient’s lifetime.
 Dr. Ghosh has considerable expertise and experience in every facet of the management of acoustic neuroma.
-He is trained and experienced in the three different types of surgical approaches to acoustic neuromas including the retrosigmoid craniotomy, the translabyrinthine craniotomy, and the middle fossa craniotomy.
+He is trained and experienced in the three different types of surgical approaches including the retrosigmoid craniotomy, the translabyrinthine craniotomy, and the middle fossa craniotomy.
 He is one of the few neurosurgeons in the country that has experience and training in all three approaches and he can tailor the surgical approach to the individual patient’s need.

 Dr. Ghosh possesses substantial experience in the management of brain trauma.
 He spent seven years as a neurosurgical resident and on clinical faculty at the University of Southern California, Los Angeles County General Hospital Medical Center.
 At L.A.
-County General Hospital, Dr. Ghosh had the opportunity to actively participate in one of the busiest trauma centers in the country if not the world.
+County General Hospital, Dr. Ghosh had the opportunity to actively participate in one of the busiest trauma centers in the country, if not the world.
 He spent seven years actively managing a vast array of head injuries including head injuries from gunshot wounds, blunt trauma, motor vehicle accidents, sports-related injuries, and assaults of various types.

 Dr. Ghosh provides salient care in the management of brain tumors of all types.
 The current state-of-the-art management of brain tumors includes the use of microneurosurgery with the operating microscope image guidance with the neurosurgery equivalent of global positioning system, endoscopy, radiosurgery with the use of a robotic device to deliver precision radiation, Gamma Knife radiosurgery, and cranial base surgery for accessing deep-seeded brain tumors.
 Dr. Ghosh has extensive training, background, and experience in all of the aforementioned techniques and methods for managing and treating brain tumors of all kinds.

 Dr. Ghosh has considerable expertise and experience in the management of gliomas of all types.
 He uses the current state-of-the-art technique in the management of glioma resection including microsurgical technique and use of image guidance.
-In addition for tumors that cannot be removed safely or completely with open surgery, Dr. Ghosh utilizes stereotactic radiosurgery using the CyberKnife system or the Gamma Knife system when indicated.
+For tumors that cannot be removed safely or completely with open surgery, Dr. Ghosh utilizes stereotactic radiosurgery using the CyberKnife system or the Gamma Knife system when indicated.
 In addition, Dr. Ghosh performs minimally-invasive stereotactic biopsies of these tumors when the need arises.

 Hemifacial spasm is a rare disorder that presents with uncontrolled twitching of the facial musculature on one side or the other.
 This condition is due to irritation of the facial nerve at the brainstem from a blood vessel.
 Hemifacial spasm can be temporarily treated with botulinum toxin injections.
 However, a more permanent cure involves microsurgical decompression of the offending blood vessel off of the facial nerve.
 Dr. Ghosh uses meticulous microsurgical technique to identify the facial nerve.
 He uses special facial nerve monitoring to avoid injury to the facial nerve.
 He also uses special auditory monitoring to avoid injury to the hearing apparatus and is able to effectively decompress the facial nerve and treat hemifacial spasm.

 Dr. Ghosh has substantial expertise and experience in the management of meningiomas.
-In addition to the management of superficial or convexity meningiomas, Dr. Ghosh uses state-of-the-art techniques in the management of meningiomas including microsurgical removal using the operating microscope and neuro-navigation systems.
+Dr. Ghosh uses state-of-the-art techniques including microsurgical removal using the operating microscope and neuro-navigation systems.
 In addition, Dr. Ghosh utilizes robotic radiosurgery and Gamma Knife radiosurgery when a complete removal of the tumor poses too great of a risk for the patient.
-Furthermore, Dr. Ghosh has substantial experience and expertise in the management of cranial base surgery to access deep-seeded meningiomas that are otherwise inaccessible with standard neurosurgical techniques.
+Furthermore, Dr. Ghosh has substantial experience and expertise in the management of cranial base surgery to access deep-seeded meningiomas.
+These meningiomas are otherwise inaccessible with standard neurosurgical techniques.
 Dr. Ghosh is featured in the Discovery Health Channel Show: Medical and Incredible where he was the lead surgeon in removal of the largest meningioma on record in the Scripps Health system.